fedor-rusak/isometric_fighting/DesignDoc.md

 And what about pausing a game?

 My daughter keeps moving box away from screen so I had to add space handling to get it back to center!
 Done!

+Performance even with something like 400 renders of one sprite sucks royally.
+Yet this is solved by a bit longer compilation with optimisations.
+Done!